aras-p/glsl-optimizer/src/gallium/docs/source/cso/rasterizer.rst

 Determines if points should be rasterized according to quad or point rasterization rules.

-OpenGL actually has quite different rasterization rules for points and point sprites - hence this indicates if points should be rasterized as points or according to point sprite (which decomposes them into quads, basically) rules.
+(Legacy-only) OpenGL actually has quite different rasterization rules for points and point sprites - hence this indicates if points should be rasterized as points or according to point sprite (which decomposes them into quads, basically) rules.
+Newer GL versions no longer support the old point rules at all.

 Additionally Direct3D will always use quad rasterization rules for points, regardless of whether point sprites are enabled or not.